uib/iam-scim/test1.md

 }
 ```

 These messages indicates that an employee or a position has changed.
+The only
+thing required to extract from these is the `id` of the object in question.
+Use either the message topic or the `uri` field to know which API to call.

 An employee object in DFØ describes a person.
 An position object in DFØ describes a job to be done within the organisation and which people
 have this position in which time interval.
 Multiple people can have the same position at any
 given time.
+See appendix below for examples of the objects.

 ### Behaviour when receiving messages: